-That night, their attackers left.
-The next morning, the frozen bodies of John Hupp and Jacob Miller, Sr were discovered.
-The two men were buried in a single grave near the blockhouse.
-Soon after, the baby that Ann carried was also buried near its father.
+By nightfall, the attackers withdrew.
+The following morning, the frozen bodies of John Hupp and Jacob Miller Sr. were found near the blockhouse.
+The two men were buried together in a single grave near the place where they had fallen.
+Soon after, Anne suffered another heartbreaking loss when the baby she had borne during the siege was also buried near its father.

 Family Tree